 First Steps in Personal Injury Claim

-It can often be a confusing time after you have been injured in a slip and fall or a car accident.
-Always remember to look after your health first and foremost.
-When you are ready, you can begin thinking about settling a personal injury claim for your injuries.
-Here are some frequently asked questions about the first steps in settling a personal injury.
+The time just after you have been injured in a slip and fall or accident can often be a confusing and stressful.
+First an foremost, look after your health.
+But when you are ready, you can begin thinking about pursuing a personal injury claim for your injuries.
+Here are some frequently asked questions about the first steps in a personal injury claim.

 I was hurt in an accident.
 What should I do first?

-As mentioned in the introduction, the first thing that you should always do after being injured in an accident or in some other manner is to look out for your health.
+As mentioned in the introduction, the first thing that you should always do after being injured in an accident to look after your health.
 However, if you have already done this, then there are a number of steps that you can take that will help preserve your right to file a claim for your personal injuries.
 These steps are valid in most situations and there is no "right" order to take (note: if you need to file a claim against the government or a government agency, there are other specific steps that should be taken).